hkania/Bd-Genetic-Assays/docs/README.md

 **Before You Begin**

-When utilizing the HTML [Genetic Assay Workflows](https://hkania.github.io/Bd-Genetic-Assays/), clone the repository to your local computer to utilize the refernce files.
+When utilizing the HTML [Genetic Assay Workflows](https://hkania.github.io/Bd-Genetic-Assays/), clone the repository to your local computer to utilize the reference files.